wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 * **Node**: The basic building block of system behavior, recieving and sending messages.
 Runs within the execution context of a process.
 * **Node implementation**: The software that gives a node behaviour.
 Must implement one of a handful of interface standards.
 * **Edge**: Represents a flow of messages between nodes, usually implemented using either a queue of a piece of shared memory.
-* **Functional chain**: Represents a contiguously connected subset of the nodes and edges in the system, and is normally associated with a high level system function.
+* **Functional chain**: Represents an interconnected sequence of nodes and edges that together implement a specific system function.
 * **Computational model**: An abstract model of concurrent computation, specifying when and how nodes are run, and the guarantees that arise as a result.

 These concepts work together to form distributed systems